zillur-av/LVLane/README.md

 ## Contributing
-We appreciate all contributions to improve LaneDet.
+We appreciate all contributions to improve LVLane.
 Any pull requests or issues are welcomed.

 ## Licenses
 This project is released under the [Apache 2.0 license](LICNESE).